jkotlinski/durexforth/CONTRIBUTING.md

 Once the system is saved to disk and the prompt is visible, the program has been successfully built.
 At this point you may test the system by typing at the prompt.
-You may wish to disable Vice Warp Mode before doing so by pressing MOD-W or clicking on the green light next to 'Warp' on the status bar.
+You should disable Vice Warp Mode before doing so by pressing MOD-W or clicking on the green light next to 'Warp' on the status bar.
 To completely test the system, you may use the command
 ```